yushayusha/mouse-psd/README.md

 # MousePSD

-SOurce code of [MousePSD game engine](https://lampysprites.itch.io/mouse-psd).
+Source code of [MousePSD game engine](https://lampysprites.itch.io/mouse-psd).
 Please visit the linked page for a ready to use distribution of the program.

 ### Structure